 What is a Bankruptcy Rule 2004 Exam?

-Usually, a bankruptcy case doesn't look much like other litigation.
-Only rarely will there be a lawsuit (called an adversary proceeding) connected with the bankruptcy.
-But sometimes, the trustee or a creditor might need to schedule a special session to get some questions answered.
-This is a Rule 2004 exam.
-Let’s see what a Rule 2004 exam is intended to accomplish and how it comes about.
+Bankruptcy cases don't usually look much like other litigation.
+Only rarely will there be a lawsuit (called an adversary proceeding) connected with a bankruptcy.
+Sometimes, however, a trustee or a creditor might need to schedule a special session called a Rule 2004 exam to get some questions answered.

 The Schedules and the Meeting of Creditors